aido/AidoATP/README.md

 	Number of MACD values used to calculate MACD Signal Line Bid Logic
 	Ask Logic
 	Which risk algorithm would you like to use?
+(1 - 3)
+		1: Conservative Risk
+		2: High Risk"
+		3: Maximum Risk")
-(High Risk or Conservative) Trading fee (eg 0.6% = 0.006)
+	Trading fee (eg 0.6% = 0.006)

 If used, the --use-arbitrage and --use-trend command line switches will over-ride their respective configuration file values.